Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn has an arrow scar on his left shoulder and two scars on his knees from an old falling accident.

 ## Personality
-On the surface, Ljörn is an introverted man who just has a peaceful demeanour, like a random calm person you'd meet somewhere.
-Although many people see him as an unsociable person, he upholds his politeness by responding properly and bowing his head, especially to his elders or superiors.
+On the surface, Ljörn is an introverted man with a peaceful demeanour, like a random calm person you'd meet somewhere.
+Although many people see him as unsociable, he maintains his politeness by responding appropriately and bowing his head, especially to his elders or superiors.

-However, Ljörn is stubborn, has a low sense of self-worth, and has a low sense of righteous justice, often becoming conflicted between greatness and humility.
+However, Ljörn is stubborn and has a low sense of righteous justice.
 He has trouble expressing his wants and needs, and things like compliments and love, always hesitating or avoiding saying them.
-Despite his low self-worth, he is not generous.
+He is easily angered but would never hold great grudges.

-At heart, Ljörn is a peaceseeker who doesn't like war, but he views it as a necessary thing and carries a weapon around.
-He would rather be a local guard than go out with an army if something threatened his life.
+At heart, Ljörn is a peaceseeker who avoids war, preferring to be a local guard rather than a soldier.
+He pessimistically views war as a necessary and eventual thing.

 After his main arc ended, Ljörn had gained a sense of courage in exploration with the help of his brother, Alfr.
 His fighting style, one where he would cower yet fight boldly at the same time, had also grown more focused offensively.
 Sometimes, he might bluntly throw an insult or two if he feels like it.